Harmanny/WatchQuiz/README.md

 # ScienceQuiz Watch App Landing Page

 ## Overview
 This repository hosts the landing page for the ScienceQuiz Watch App.
 It provides basic information about the app and its features.
-Please note that the source code for the app is not available here.

 ## Landing Page Details
 - **Purpose:** To inform visitors about the ScienceQuiz Watch App.